 Concerned about the erosion of their local commons, prominent Chislehurst residents formed a preservation society which achieved the passage of the Metropolitan Commons (Chislehurst and St Paul’s Cray) Supplemental Act in 1888.

 This Act is still in force today.
 Under its terms, responsibility for management of the commons resides in perpetuity with a voluntary Board of Trustees.
+Click here to view the 1888 Supplemental Act of Parliament, and click here to view the Bye-laws.

 Lord of the Manor